-[clickToTweet tweet=”Are you making some of these common #financial mistakes?” quote=”Are you making some of these common financial mistakes?”]
+[easy-tweet tweet=”Are you making some of these common #financial mistakes?”]

 We live in a day and age where it’s easy to find information on financial mistakes and how to avoid them.
 And yet, people are still making these mistakes!
 Whether it’s GenX or GenY related or individuals in their 30s; seemingly every demographic is affected.
 For example, getting into debt is still an overwhelming issue and likely always will be.
 Fortunately, it’s becoming easier to get out of debt and by taking actionable steps, you can easily get out of debt yourself.
 But it goes beyond that.

 Mistake #1: Using that little plastic card to get what you want.

 We’ll just start off with the number one mistake out there.
 This is probably the most common mistake in the country.
 Almost every person in the US today has a credit card.
 It is almost like a right of passage when you turn eighteen.
 There are even people out there that aren’t eighteen yet that have them.